New Gloucester man killed in home furnace explosion

 Dec.
 2—A New Gloucester man was killed Saturday afternoon in an explosion at his home, authorities said.

-Lado Lodoka, 44, was working on the home's oil-fired burner when the explosion occurred shortly before 12:15 p.m., according to Maine Public Safety spokesperson Shannon Moss.
+Lado Lodoka, 44, was working on the home's oil-fired burner when the explosion occurred about noon, Maine Public Safety spokesperson Shannon Moss said.

 A family member who was inside the home at 1342 Intervale Road made it out safely, Moss said.

-First responders arrived on the scene around 2:30 p.m., according to a dispatcher with the Cumberland County regional communications center.
+First responders arrived at the scene about 12:15 p.m, Moss said in a news release Saturday.

-The incident is being treated as accidental, and the investigation of the cause is ongoing, Moss said.
+The incident is being treated as accidental, and the investigation of the cause is ongoing.

-Maine State Police and the state fire marshal are leading the investigation.
+Maine State Police and the state Fire Marshal's Office are leading the investigation.

 New Gloucester firefighters were assisted at the scene by Auburn, Durham, Gray, North Yarmouth and Pownal firefighters; the Cumberland County Sheriff's Department; and an inspector from Maine Solid Fuel.